SNSystems/hello-rld/raw/README.md

-# Hello, (Wo)rld

-A newborn linker emerges blinking into the sunlight.
-It looks about cautiously before saying its first words to greet the dawn.
-“Hello, World.”

-Almost the simplest possible program, but the traditional starting point and one that can be linked directly from a program repository without the need for traditional object files.
-It exclusively uses the program repository aware [compiler (clang)](https://github.com/SNSystems/llvm-project-prepo) and [linker (rld)](https://github.com/SNSystems/llvm-project-prepo/tree/master/rld) to create an “end-to-end” solution.

-By far the easiest way to share in the glory of this application is to use the [llvm-prepo docker container](https://hub.docker.com/r/paulhuggett/llvm-prepo) which has all of the tools you need pre-installed.

 ## Hello Docker

 Clone this repository and start the docker container.
 The freshly cloned code is mapped to the path `/hello-rld` inside the container.